skipperTux/cloudbox/README.md

 [bastion]$ ansible --version
 ```

-Ansible is using Python 3 and has the following modules installed: lxml, netaddr, pypsexec, pywinrm, pywinrm[credssp].
+Ansible is using Python 3 and has the following modules installed: dnspython, lxml, netaddr, pypsexec, pywinrm and pywinrm[credssp].

 ### <a name="kubernetes"></a> [Kubernetes](https://kubernetes.io/docs/home/)